tao996/phalcon-admin-docs/zh-cn/workerman.md

 * `Coroutine.php` make all work together
 * ...

-to run the demo, write a nginx config file in your local PC
+in develop mode, you can open http://localhost:8072/sw/ direct. but it's better to write a nginx config file in your local PC

 ```
 // phadmin.test.conf